theforeman/redmine_omniauth_github/README.md

 * Login as administrator.
 In top menu select "Administration".
 Choose menu item Plugins.
 In plugins list choose "Redmine Omniauth Github plugin".
 Press "Configure".
 * Fill Сlient ID & Client Secret by corresponding values, obtained by Github.
 * Put the check "Oauth authentification", to make it possible to login through Github.
 Click Apply.
-Users can now to use apportunity to login via Github.
+Users can now login via Github.

 Additionaly
-* Setup value Autologin in Settings on tab Authentification
+* Setup value Autologin in Settings on tab Authentication

 ### Other options